 There will be medical aid stations on the coarse approximately every mile starting at mile 3 and at the finish.

-Fruit will be available at the fluid stations at miles 20-23.
+Bananas will be available at miles 21 and 23.

 Personal Refreshments and Clothing